-Clients can sometimes find this approach a trifle unsettling, but used with kindness and care, it can help them recognise how their human nervous system, like that of all sentient creatures (and probably non-sentient beings also), has survived by remembering lessons learned from past traumas, often well past that experience’s sell-by date.
+Clients (and therapists!) can sometimes find this way of working a trifle unsettling and unfamiliar.
+But used with kindness and care, dreams and the ToP can bring a new recognition to how the human nervous system, like that of all sentient creatures (and probably non-sentient beings also), has survived by remembering lessons learned from past traumas, often well past that experience’s sell-by date.

-Our Unleash workshops are open to therapists already familiar with basic EMDR protocols (and trained to at least Level 3/4), and built around full live demonstrations of using EMDR with attachment-informed traumas, with teaching, discussion and full facilitated practicums as both therapist and client.
+Our Unleash Your EMDR workshops are open to therapists already familiar with basic EMDR protocols (and trained to at least Level 3/4, or 2 in Australia/NZ/US), and are built around full live demonstrations of using EMDR with attachment-informed traumas, with teaching, discussion and full facilitated practicums as both therapist and client.

 Uniquely we believe (for the moment) in advanced EMDR training in the UK, we give you the space to practise these new skills online in full and for real, with detailed support from our experienced (and friendly!) team of EMDR Focus facilitators.

 - Identifying and targeting intergenerational trauma internalised both experientially in childhood and as passed down epigenetically (cf Rachel Yahuda’s research into Holocaust and 9/11 trauma in NY.)

 - Learning what Janina Fisher calls the Language of Parts as they inform a client’s management of emotion and experience.

 - Exploring Internal Family Systems (cf Richard Schwartz) and structural dissociation (Onno van der Hart et al) in their impact on affect management in the present.